jshargrave/MintParser/README.md

 1. Click on the Transactions tab.
 1. Scroll all the way to the bottom and click the 'export all ### transactions.'
 You will have some number in the place of ###.
 1. Save the transactions.csv somewhere where it will be easily accessible.
 Additionally you can download the same link by following the [link](https://mint.intuit.com/transactionDownload.event?queryNew=&offset=0&filterType=cash&comparableType=8) after logging in.
+1. Rename the category_patterns.json.template to category_patterns.json.
+1. Inside this file we want to define how we will break up the transactions.
+Each entry to this file should start with a key to array of strings.
+The key will be the name of the group of transactions that matched.
+Inside the key's array the user should define the lists of regular expressions to match to the transactions.
+After the user has finished editing this file they can proceed to the next step.
+Note that any transaction that matches a pattern will not match another pattern from the same or a different group.
+If no match is found, then the transaction is saved underneath the "NO_MATCH" group.
-1. Navigate to the project directory and call the python file using the following command.
-`Python Mint_Parser.py --action ParseTransactions`
+1. Navigate to the project directory and call the python file using the following command. `Python Mint_Parser.py --action ParseTransactions` For information on what arguments can be passed see the [Arguments](#arguments) section.